Off-Diagonal Ramsey Multiplicity: Concluding Remarks

 One of the great triumphs in Ramsey theory during the 20th century was the determination of the asymptotics of $r(K_3,K_k)$ as $k\to\infty$.
 The upper bound $r(K_3,K_k)=O(k^2/\log(k))$ was first proven by Ajtai, Koml\'os and Szemer\'edi~\cite{AjtaiKomlosSzemeredi80} and subsequently improved by Shearer~\cite{Shearer83} and the lower bound was proven by Kim~\cite{Kim95}.
 A new proof of Kim's~\cite{Kim95} result was obtained by Bohman~\cite{Bohman09} by analyzing the triangle-free process; the best known lower bound on $r(K_3,K_k)$ was obtained in the seminal works of Fiz Pontiveros, Griffiths and Morris~\cite{FizPontiverosGriffithsMorris20} and Bohman and Keevash~\cite{BohmanKeevash21} via a far more detailed analysis of this process.
 We propose a Ramsey multiplicity analogue of this problem.

 \begin{prob} Prove sharp bounds on the asymptotics of $c(K_3,K_k)$ as $k\to\infty$. \end{prob}

-Very recently, Mattheus and Verstra\"ete~\cite{MattheusVerstraete23} determined the asymptotics of $r(K_4,K_k)$ up to a factor of $O(\log^2(k))$.
+Mattheus and Verstra\"ete~\cite{MattheusVerstraete24} determined the asymptotics of $r(K_4,K_k)$ up to a factor of $O(\log^2(k))$.
 Apart from this breakthrough and the aforementioned results on $r(K_3,K_k)$, the growth rate of $r(K_s,K_k)$ for fixed $s$ and $k\to\infty$ is not well understood.
 It would also be interesting to analyze the asymptotics of the analogous balanced Ramsey multiplicity constant $c(K_s,K_k)$ for fixed $s\geq4$ as $k$ tends to infinity.

 We are also interested in the range of possible values for $c(H_1,H_2)$.
-While there are probably many pairs of graphs for which $c(H_1,H_2)$ is irrational, it is hard to imagine that it could be trancendental.
+While there are probably many pairs of graphs for which $c(H_1,H_2)$ is irrational, it is hard to imagine that it could be transcendental.

 \begin{conj} There do not exist graphs $H_1$ and $H_2$ such that $c(H_1,H_2)$ is transcendental. \end{conj}